-- plan each litter with care and consideration
+- Plan each litter with care and consideration

-- aim to improve the quality of the rats they breed (this can be through health, longevity, temperament and physical features)
+- Aim to improve the quality of the rats they breed (this can be through health, longevity, temperament and physical features)

-- not breed more kittens (baby rats) than they can properly care for and socialize
+- Not breed more kittens (baby rats) than they can properly care for and socialize

-- not breed more kittens than they can find good homes for
+- Not breed more kittens than they can find good homes for

-- not sell single kittens to live alone
+- Not sell single kittens to live alone

-- remain committed to the well-being of each rat they breed for the duration of the rat's life
+- Remain committed to the well-being of each rat they breed for the duration of the rat's life

-- supply the new owner with full contact details
+- Supply the new owner with full contact details

-If you live in the UK, I would advise contacting a NFRS-registered breeder to ensure the best quality of rats.
+If you live in the UK, I would advise contacting an NFRS-registered breeder to ensure the best quality of rats.
 Otherwise, look for breeders registered with a rat society in your area.
 The breeder will not have kittens available straight away, so you will have to be put on a waiting list.
 The breeder will ask a lot of questions about you to ensure that you will provide a suitable home for the rats, and they will always be available to ask for advice throughout the life of the rats.

 Another option is to adopt rats from a reputable shelter.
 Despite often having unknown backgrounds, rescue rats can make wonderful and rewarding pets.
 They offer the rats that they take in proper socialization and medical care.
 Some even have their rats neutered before adopting them out.